Wearingeul Tinker Bell

 My personal thoughts...

-Tinker Bell surprised me.
 After my experience with Wendy Darling from the same set, I had fears that this ink would be similarly pale and unusable.
-Thankfully, there was nothing to fear and my experiences with Tinker Bell were considerably better.
+Thankfully, it’s not quite as bad.
+Still, it can be very pale, and I think that will turn a lot of people away, but for whatever reason, I kind of like it.
 I think it’s another great translation of a character into a color by Wearingeul.
-The pale color might be a slight departure from the vibrant green that many are familiar with, but like many inks in the set, I think it fosters a sense of reality.
+The pale color might be a slight departure from the vibrant green that many are familiar with, but like many inks in the set, I think it fosters a sense of realism over stylization.
 Of course, the writing experience wasn’t perfect by any means, but this was never a conventional ink in the first place, so what does it really matter?
 I certainly wouldn’t recommend this as an everyday ink, but it doesn’t have to be an everyday ink to be fun.

 Other inks in this set: